themehunk/ai-chat/readme.txt

 It is compatible with all ThemeHunk themes and almost all other WordPress themes, We always try to make our Plugin compatible with All WordPress Themes.
 If this plugin will create any kind of issue with any theme.
 You’re Free to contact us , Our Team will be Happy to help you.

 = How to Install Plugin =
-Just upload the `ai-chatbot.zip` to the `/wp-content/plugins/` directory, and then activate it from 'Plugins' menu in WordPress.
+Just upload the `ai-chat.zip` to the `/wp-content/plugins/` directory, and then activate it from 'Plugins' menu in WordPress.

 == Changelog ==